-Our code is written in TensorFlow and trained on an NVIDIA GeForce GTX 2080Ti GPU.
-Adam [60] is used for optimization, combining the advantages of AdaGrad [61] and RMSProp [62].
-Under our experiment scenarios, it takes 158 seconds for the trained TopologyGAN to render all the 4,356 test samples (on the NVIDIA GeForce GTX 2080Ti GPU), while 105 seconds for the trained cGAN.
+Our code is written in TensorFlow, and trained and tested on an NVIDIA GeForce GTX 2080Ti GPU.
+Adam [64] is used for optimization, combining the advantages of AdaGrad [65] and RMSProp [66].
+It takes 158 seconds for the trained TopologyGAN to generate the topology images for the set of 4,356 test samples, while it takes 105 seconds for the trained cGAN.
 In contrast, it takes approximately 145 hours for the topology optimization software ToPy to accomplish the computation of the same number of test samples (on Intel i7-6500U CPU).

 We find that TopologyGAN outperforms the baseline cGAN in both the training and test.
 Furthermore, we analyze the physical field selection and the network architecture for the generator.
-We find that the VF+ $\sigma{vm}$ +W combination performs significantly better than all other combinations.
+We find that the VF+ σ{vm} +W combination performs significantly better than all other combinations.
 Moreover, to find the best generator structure, we compare the U-SE-ResNet, U-Net, and SE-ResNet.
 A comparative experiment is conducted using different generators on the same discriminator and the data set.
 The results show that the proposed U-SE-ResNet outperforms the other two structures.